FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 It has established itself in industry settings and has broad uptake.

-Apache Airflow represents workflows as **Directed Acyclic Graph** (or DAGs) and Airflow allows the serialization of these as JSON (URL_TO_INSERT_RECORD-ABBREV_264 https://fairsharing.org/FAIRsharing.5bbab9)  documents.
+Apache Airflow represents workflows as **Directed Acyclic Graph** (or DAGs) and Airflow allows the serialization of these as JSON (URL_TO_INSERT_RECORD-ABBREV_211 https://fairsharing.org/FAIRsharing.5bbab9)  documents.

 The main thing about Apache Airflow is that code is used to generate the workflows.
 For more information, refer to this tutorial: https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html.

-A tool developed by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL (URL_TO_INSERT_RECORD-ABBREV_265 https://fairsharing.org/FAIRsharing.8y5ayx)  support to the Apache Airflow framework, meaning that CWL (URL_TO_INSERT_RECORD-ABBREV_266 https://fairsharing.org/FAIRsharing.8y5ayx)  expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.
+A tool developed by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL (URL_TO_INSERT_RECORD-ABBREV_212 https://fairsharing.org/FAIRsharing.8y5ayx)  support to the Apache Airflow framework, meaning that CWL (URL_TO_INSERT_RECORD-ABBREV_213 https://fairsharing.org/FAIRsharing.8y5ayx)  expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.

 ````{dropdown}
 :open:
 ```{figure} workflow-cwl-airflow.png
 ---
 width: 700px
-name: CWL (URL_TO_INSERT_RECORD-ABBREV_267 https://fairsharing.org/FAIRsharing.8y5ayx) -Airflow component
+name: CWL-Airflow component
-alt: CWL (URL_TO_INSERT_RECORD-ABBREV_268 https://fairsharing.org/FAIRsharing.8y5ayx) -Airflow component
+alt: CWL-Airflow component
 ---
-the CWL (URL_TO_INSERT_RECORD-ABBREV_269 https://fairsharing.org/FAIRsharing.8y5ayx) -Airflow component.
+the CWL-Airflow component.
 ```
 ````

-A key step in this linkage is the conversion of a CWL (URL_TO_INSERT_RECORD-ABBREV_270 https://fairsharing.org/FAIRsharing.8y5ayx)  expressed workflow into an Apache Airflow DAG, which can then be subsequently executed.
+A key step in this linkage is the conversion of a CWL (URL_TO_INSERT_RECORD-ABBREV_214 https://fairsharing.org/FAIRsharing.8y5ayx)  expressed workflow into an Apache Airflow DAG, which can then be subsequently executed.

 With this example, we aim to bring awareness about the value of having platform independent expression of workflows.